sethgoldin/install-davinci-resolve-centos/README.md

 	1. Accept the CentOS license
 	1. You can then safely eject the USB installation disk
 1. Install CentOS updates and reboot
+1. Take note of the IP address on the LAN, because you might need to SSH into the machine later.
 1. Install the [kernel source](https://wiki.centos.org/HowTos/I_need_the_Kernel_Source):

 	```$ sudo yum install "kernel-devel-uname-r == $(uname -r)"```